-The 50z has an integrated, electronically controlled power steering system which through electric motors rotate the two outer (not middle) IPS pod drives.
-When running, the 50z is steered as w outboards or sterndrives.
-Thrust of the propellers is directed more immediately and precisely from side to side through a 26° arc to steer the boat.... rather than bouncing the prop wash from a conventional straight shaft propulsion unit off a rudder.
+The 40z has an integrated, electronically controlled power steering system which through electric motors rotate the two IPS pod drives below the hull.
+When running, the 40z is steered as with outboards or sterndrives.
+Thrust of the propellers is directed more immediately and precisely from side to side through a 26° arc to steer the boat... rather than bouncing the prop wash from a conventional straight shaft propulsion unit off a rudder.

-When the throttle/shift levers are put in (N) neutral and a button pushed to activate the IPS joystick: Control of the pod drives is transferred from the throttle/shift and wheel to IPS computer controlled joystick.
+When the throttle/shift levers are put in (N) neutral and a button pushed to activate the IPS joystick: Control of the pod drives is transferred from the throttle/shift levers to the IPS computer controlled joystick.
 When the joystick is activated, the steering wheel locks and no longer functions.
 Do not try to force it or damage may occur.

 Emergency Alignment If a fault occurs which prevents one or both of the propulsion units from being operated with the steering wheel, it is possible to align the faulty propulsion unit(s) so that its aimed straight ahead (and won't act like a rudder), so as not to impair operation of either the remaining propulsion unit or the steering of the boat with the two engines.
-See the VPOM.
+See pages 58-60 of the VPOM.